 Then left-click on the Explorer key that you just created (or that existed and did not need to be created), and then right-click any empty space on the right side of the window and select Create> DWORD Value (32 bit).

-Enter as her name and DisableSearchBoxSuggestions.
+Type DisableSearchBoxSuggestions as the name of the value.
 Then double-click on the new DisableSearchBoxSuggestions value to enter its properties.

 In the "Value data" field of its properties give the number 1 and click "OK".